RonnieTurner/intro2express/README.md

 # intro2express

-Multiple examples of simple expressJS use case with ample comments to explain each new method
+Multiple examples of simple expressJS use cases with ample comments to explain each new method

 The folders are saved in chronological order.